robin-rpr/calos/doc/dev.rst

 The :code:`ts` utility from :code:`moreutils` is quite handy.
 The following prepends each line with the elapsed time since the previous line::

-  $ ch-test -s quick | ts -i '%M:%.S'
+  clearly test -s quick | ts -i '%M:%.S'

 Note: a skipped test isn’t free; I see ~0.15 seconds to do a skip.

-:code:`ch-test` complains about inconsistent versions
+:code:`clearly test` complains about inconsistent versions
 -----------------------------------------------------

 There are multiple ways to ask Charliecloud for its version number.
 These should all give the same result.
-If they don’t, :code:`ch-test` will fail.
+If they don’t, :code:`clearly test` will fail.
 Typically, something needs to be rebuilt.
 Recall that :code:`configure` contains the version number as a constant, so a common way to get into this situation is to change Git branches without rebuilding it.